kaiserkeenmon/WPModernPlugin/README.md

 </h1>

 <div align="center">
-A streamlined WordPress plugin starter kit designed for efficient development, inspired by the best practices of modern PHP architecture.
+A WordPress plugin starter designed to modernize plugin development, inspired by the best practices of modern PHP architecture seen in frameworks like Magento, Laravel, and Symfony.
+This starter aims to revolutionize your development process, incorporating features such as PSR-4 autoloading, dependency injection, and more.
 </div>

 <div align="center">